Proto-Indo-European numerals: Cardinal numbers

 The cardinal numbers are reconstructed as follows:

 Other reconstructions typically differ only slightly from Beekes and Sihler.
 A nineteenth-century reconstruction (by Brugmann) for thousand is tūsḱmtiə.
 See also Fortson 2004.

 The elements -dḱomt- (in the numerals "twenty" to "ninety") and dḱm̥t- (in "hundred") are reconstructed on the assumption that these numerals are derivatives of *deḱm̥(t) "ten".

 Lehmann believes that the numbers greater than ten were constructed separately in the dialect groups and that ḱm̥tóm originally meant "a large number" rather than specifically "one hundred."

 Gender of numerals

 The numbers three and four had feminine forms with the suffix -s(o)r-, reconstructed as t(r)i-sr- and kʷetwr̥-sr-, respectively.

 Numerals as prefixes

 Special forms of the numerals were used as prefixes, usually to form bahuvrihis (like five-fingered in English):

 Ordinal numbers

-The ordinal numbers are difficult to reconstruct due to their variety in the daughter languages.
+The ordinal numbers are difficult to reconstruct due to their significant variation in the daughter languages.
 The following reconstructions are tentative: